ariellouise/Cupcake-Recipes/README.md

 Or install it yourself as:

-    $ gem install Cupcake-Recipes
+    $ gem install FN-Recipes

 ## Usage

-The user can pull up a list of cupcake recipes from Foodnetwork.com , and then view a particular recipe from the list.
+The user can pull up a list of categories of recipes from Foodnetwork.com , and then view a particular recipe from the list.

 ## Development